imjoy-team/ImJoy/README.md

  * Rich and interactive user interface powered by web technologies
    - use any existing web design libraries
-   - Rendering muti-dimentional data in 3D with webGL, Three.js etc.
+   - Rendering multi-dimensional data in 3D with webGL, Three.js etc.
  * Easy-to-use workflow composition
  * Isolated workspaces for grouping plugins
  * Self-contained plugin prototyping and development